uzadude/blog/_posts/2022-06-11-carpentries.md

 {% include gallery id="gallery2" caption="Kitchen tools - end-grain cutting board and a knife hanger" %}

-A few years after the carpentry course I took a short woodturning course.
+A few years after the carpentry course I took a short wood-turning course.
 The course's project was this lamp, and I still had some butcher left overs from the cutting board project so I made this bowl.
 {% include gallery id="gallery3" %}